richard-d-zapata/ansible-role-oracle-java/README.md

 Install Oracle Java (JDK)

-This role is designed to install Java 11.
-It may install version 10, but has not been tested.
-It is not designed for versions below 10 and Oracle's new Java naming scheme.
+This role is designed to install Java JDK.
+The role should work with Java versions 7 and higher, but has not been extensively tested on all possible minor versions.

 ## Requirements